figtools/figgy/cli/README.md

 # If set to false, the user will never be prompted.
 report_errors = true

+# Save your MFA secret to your keychain and have figgy automatically generate
+# one time pass codes on your behalf to submit for SSO authentication.
+auto_mfa = true

 # You may remove this is you do not use OKTA
 [OKTA]